EcoLoRA: Communication-Efficient Federated Fine-Tuning of Large Language Models: Related Work

 \subsection{Parameter-efficient Fine-tuning of LLMs}

-The large parameter size of LLMs often makes traditional full fine-tuning prohibitively expensive.
+Fine-tuning is essential for effectively adapting LLMs to diverse domains \cite{zou2024eiven}.
+However, the sheer scale of LLM parameters renders traditional full-model fine-tuning prohibitively expensive.
 To address this challenge, various parameter-efficient fine-tuning (PEFT) techniques have been proposed, including prefix-tuning \cite{li2021prefix}, prompt-tuning \cite{lester2021power}, and adapter-based methods \cite{hu2023llm}.
 Among these approaches, low-rank adaptation (LoRA) \cite{hulora}, which leverages low-rank matrices to re-parameterize pre-trained weight matrices, has received unprecedented attention.
 LoRA requires tuning less than 1\% of the parameters needed for a full fine-tune while still achieving comparable performance across a wide range of downstream tasks, without introducing additional inference latency.
 Building on these advantages, numerous LoRA variants have been developed to further improve its efficiency and accuracy \cite{kopiczko2023vera,zhangadaptive,liudora}.